 Breakfast Club, After School Club and Walking Bus Provision

-Colyton Caterpillars Childcare provides a breakfast club and after school club provision for children between the ages of 5-11 years of age.
+Colyton Caterpillars Early Education provides a breakfast club and after school club provision for children between the ages of 5-11 years of age.

 The breakfast club provision runs from 8am-9am and can provided a healthy breakfast for your child before they attend our local school.
 Two members of staff walk your child to school on our walking bus and deliver them safely ready to start their day.